 Hello friends!
-Today I’m going to share another fun and easy DIY lavender sachet.
-Unlike my first Easy Lavender Sachet DIY project which doesn’t require any sewing, this one does involve a little bit of sewing (just a tiny bit, really!).
+Today I’m going to share another fun and easy DIY – how to make lavender sachets!
+Unlike my Easy Lavender Sachet DIY which doesn’t require any sewing, this one does involve a little bit of sewing (just a tiny bit, really!).
 But don’t worry, it’s still easy, and with a little effort, you can make heavenly scented sachets in the exact size and dimension that you want, and with the fabric that you want.
 These are my favorite types of sachets to make!
 If you can sew a straight line, you can do this DIY and have delightful custom lavender sachets for your drawers or to gift to friends and family!

 DIY Lavender Sachets Materials